rngesus-wept/puflantu/artifacts/crab.md

 Lion: `"P" qwmyn.`

 Pidgey: Ah, an A - looks like I'll be going first.
-Pidgey: Ah, "A" PST take-1S; that-reason first-ADV act-1S.
+Pidgey: Ah, "A" PST take-1S; first-ADV FUT play-1S-DEP be_likely-3S.
-Pidgey: `A, "A" im fwmaz; aldul utarus ???????.`
+Pidgey: `A, "A" im fwmaz; utarus elwmwx-ka ogfatel.`

 Falcon: W for me... oh well.
 Falcon: 1-GEN W... (???).